preservim/vim-pencil/README.markdown

 will be enabled by default and can offer many of the same benefits as soft line wrap.

-A useful exception: if used with popular prose-oriented syntax plugins, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block or table.
-(See the advanced section below for more details.)
+One useful exception: if used with popular prose-oriented syntax plugins, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block or table.
+(See the advanced section below for more details on the blacklisting feature.)

-Where you need to manually enable/disable autoformat, you can do so with a command:
+Where you need to manually enable/disable autoformat for the current buffer, you can do so with a command:

-* `PFormat` - enables autoformat
+* `PFormat` - allows autoformat to be enabled (if not blacklisted)
-* `PFormatOff` - disables autoformat
+* `PFormatOff` - prevents autoformat from enabling (blacklist all)
-* `PFormatToggle` - toggle to enable if disabled, etc.
+* `PFormatToggle` - toggle to allow if off, etc.

 To set the default behavior, add to your `.vimrc`: